sd1248/AmanaProj/README.md

 # AmanaProj
-WebSite and Mobile app for Amana
+WebSite and Mobile app (Android) for Amana